 The initial capacity of the new facility will be 32 MGD based on annual average daily flow.
 Provisions will be made for an ultimate capacity of 48 MGD.

-CH2M HILL (now Jacobs) will operate the facility for 20 years.
+Jacobs will operate the facility for 20 years.
 The Agua Nueva Water Reclamation Facility (ANWRF) Project consists of the design, construction, acceptance testing, operation and maintenance (including all capital maintenance) of a new 32 MGD Water Reclamation Facility at the new PCRWRD Water Reclamation Campus.
 In addition to the facility, the project capital improvements include:

 - an Influent pipeline from the facility to the county’s plant interconnect,